lukso-network/docs/docs/learn/universal-profile/advanced-guides/extend-profile-functionalities.md

 ## Extending InterfaceIds

 Extending `interfaceIds` is crucial for Universal Profiles, as many protocols check for support of specific `interfaceIds` before executing calls to certain functions.
-Extending interfaceIds typically follows a similar approach to extending functions, with the main distinction being the existance of the `supportsInterface` function.
+Extending interfaceIds typically follows a similar approach to extending functions, with the main distinction being the existence of the `supportsInterface` function.

 ### Step 1: Create a Contract Supporting a Specific InterfaceId